hnuzhy/CV_DL_Gather/face_head_related/readme.md

 ## 1) Pubilc Datasets and Challenges

+### ⭐**For Face Alignment or Landmark Detection**
+* [Flickr-Faces-HQ (FFHQ) Dataset](https://github.com/NVlabs/ffhq-dataset): Flickr-Faces-HQ (FFHQ) is a high-quality image dataset of human faces, originally created as a benchmark for`generative adversarial networks (GAN)`.
+The dataset consists of `70,000` high-quality PNG images at 1024×1024 resolution and contains considerable variation in terms of age, ethnicity and image background.
+It also has good coverage of accessories such as eyeglasses, sunglasses, hats, etc. The images were crawled from `Flickr`, thus inheriting all the biases of that website, and automatically aligned and cropped using `dlib`. [(CVPR2019) A Style-Based Generator Architecture for Generative Adversarial Networks](https://openaccess.thecvf.com/content_CVPR_2019/html/Karras_A_Style-Based_Generator_Architecture_for_Generative_Adversarial_Networks_CVPR_2019_paper.html)

 ### ⭐**For Head Pose Estimation**
 * [BIWI RGBD-ID Dataset](http://robotics.dei.unipd.it/reid/index.php): The BIWI RGBD-ID Dataset is a RGB-D dataset of people targeted to long-term people re-identification from RGB-D cameras.
 It contains 50 training and 56 testing sequences of 50 different people.
 * [300W-LP & AFLW2000-3D](http://www.cbsr.ia.ac.cn/users/xiangyuzhu/projects/3ddfa/main.htm): 300W-LP has the synthesized large-pose face images from 300W.
 AFLW2000-3D is the fitted 3D faces of the first 2000 AFLW samples, which can be used for 3D face alignment evaluation.